learn-co-students/speaking-grandma-online-web-pt-021119/README.md

 * You'll need to use an `if` and an `else` statement to implement the logic of grandma responding with the appropriate string based on whether or not you speak to her in all uppercase.
 * Think about how we can check to see if a string is all uppercase.
 Reference the information below on manipulating strings.
+* Think about the response as a return value.

 ## Manipulating Strings